 If you find yourself in a financial bind, consider a few of these alternatives to early 401(k) withdrawal:

-401(k) loan.
-You can borrow up to $50,000 or 50% from your retirement account — whichever is less — using a 401(k) loan.
+- 401(k) loan.
+Borrow up to $50,000 or 50% from your retirement account — whichever is less — using a 401(k) loan.
 Interest on these loans is typically the Prime Rate plus 1% and you’ll be expected to repay the loan in five years.
 But it comes with its own risk: If you lose your job, you’ll have to pay back the entire amount within two to three months.

 Retirement account distributions are considered taxable income, so you’re expected to pay taxes on any amount you withdraw.
 The IRS automatically withholds what you owe from the disbursement, but you may receive some of this back as a tax refund if your withholding exceeds your tax liability.